cb504/takeHomeAssignment/Readme.md

 # Take Home Assignment

-Generic implementation of the request-reply interfaces by using the publish-subscribe interfaces.
+Generic implementation of the request-reply interfaces by using the publish-subscribe interfaces, see [here](Communication/RequestResponse.cs)